Recognition of Seifert fibered spaces with boundary is in NP: Split handle structures

 \section{Split handle structures}

 In this section we introduce \ths{}s, which naturally arise when we cut handle structures along normal surfaces.
-We will use them in Section~\ref{section:fundamentalannulicollection} to show that there is a maximal collection of normal vertical annuli of bounded weight.
-We keep track of \emph{parallelity pieces}, which occur when these normal surfaces run close to each other, and also of the image of these surfaces in the boundary, which we term the \emph{forbidden region} as later normal surfaces are forbidden to intersect it.
-We will use the term ``sutures'' for the boundary of this forbidden region as \ths{}s are reminiscent of sutured handle structures, which were devised by Lackenby (see \S5 of~\cite{LackenbyCertificationKnottedness} for an exposition) to allow for normal-surface-type arguments in the context of Scharlemann's combinatorial approach to Gabai's sutured manifold decompositions~\cite{ScharlemannSutured}.
-Both sutured handle structures and \ths{}s act as bookkeeping to record surfaces that have been cut along.
-We note that normal surfaces in \ths{}s are also evocative of the normal surface theory of handle structures with boundary pattern if we require that elementary discs do not intersect the pattern.
+The motivation for \ths{}s is that they support a theory of normal surfaces (compare to Section~\ref{section:normalsurface}) and their complexity does not grow fast when we cut along one of these normal surfaces.
+We will use them in Section~\ref{section:fundamentalannulicollection} to show that there is a maximal collection of normal vertical annuli whose edge weight is at most $c^{\norm{\mathcal{T}}^2}$.

+To begin, we change perspectives from the triangulation $\mathcal{T}$ to its dual handle structure $\mathcal{H}$.
+Taking this dual is a standard, canonical operation, and there is a natural inclusion map from normal surfaces in the triangulation to normal surfaces in the dual handle structure.

+\begin{defn} Let $\mathcal{T}$ be a triangulation (or cell structure) of a 3-manifold $M$.
+The \emph{dual handle structure} $\mathcal{H}$ for $M$ is formed by taking one $(3-k)$-handle for each $k$-simplex (or cell) of $\mathcal{T}$ that is not contained in the boundary and gluing them in the corresponding way. \end{defn}

+Split handle structures naturally arise when we cut along normal surfaces in these dual handle structures.
+We keep track of the \emph{forbidden region}, which is the part of the boundary that comes from the normal surface, and of \emph{parallelity pieces}, which are $I$-bundles over surfaces from regions where the normal surface runs close to itself.
+Figure~\ref{fig:splithandleexample} is a motivating example; it shows the result of cutting a tetrahedron (in some larger triangulation) along an elementary triangle, from the point of view of first, the triangulation, and second, the dual split handle structure.
+The part of the boundary of the cut-open tetrahedron that comes from the elementary surface is shaded in red.

+Split handle structures are reminiscent of sutured handle structures, which were devised by Lackenby~\cite[\S5]{LackenbyCertificationKnottedness} to allow for normal-surface-type arguments in the context of Scharlemann's combinatorial approach to Gabai's sutured manifold decompositions~\cite{ScharlemannSutured}.
+Motivated this, we will use the term ``sutures'' for the boundary of the forbidden region in $\del M$.

+Figure~\ref{fig:splithandleexamplenottriangulationdual} shows a split 0-handle whose boundary graph contains sutures.
+We have cut along an elementary disc in the dual split handle structure that does not correspond to an elementary disc in the triangulation, as its boundary passes through a lake (which is dual to a vertex of the tetrahedron).
+Each arc in a lake produces a suture when we cut along it.

+Normal surfaces in split handle structures are also evocative of the normal surface theory of handle structures with boundary pattern, if we require that elementary discs do not intersect the pattern.
 However, in the boundary pattern case, we usually require that the pattern is contained in the 1-skeleton of the induced handle structure on the boundary (see~\cite[\S3]{Matveev}).
 Here, the sutures are normal curves.